Thamannahafeez/Digital_Recognizer/README.md

 The dataset was obtained from MNIST

 Two set of notebooks are uploaded:
-- identification through XGBoost
+- identification through XGBoost --> Digit_Recognizer
-- identification through ANN
+- identification through ANN --> Digit_Recogniser_NeuralNetwork